Pomegranate Punch

 - pomegranate juice - Pom brand in the refrigerated section works well

-- pure cranberry juice - purchase any type of bottled cranberry juice that is 100% juice
+- pure cranberry juice - purchase bottled cranberry juice that is 100% juice

 - raspberry lemonade - look for Simply brand in the refrigerated section